geaney1/joa/README.md

-# project name is JG-Proj

-Progect name is 'joa'
+# Progect name is 'joa'
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.2.21.

 ## Development server

-Run `ng serve` for a dev server.
+Run `npm run start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ## Code scaffolding